-CMYK uses a series of dots in the four colors to create images and colors.
-That method means that a wide variety of colors can be used in a small area.
-If you try zooming in on a printed picture you'll notice little dots of color (half-toning) padded over one another.
+CMYK uses a series of dots in the four colours to create images and colours.
+That method means that a wide variety of colours can be used in a small area.
+If you try zooming in on a printed picture you’ll notice little dots of colour (half-ton-ing) padded over one another.
 This padding of tiny dots is what creates the impression of a solid colour.

 CMYK’s limitation is that it cannot produce the same vibrancy that can be achieved with Pantone or on-screen colours (RGB).
 The other downside is consistency – CMYK colours can look different on each printer and even within the same document.